How to Train Active Listening in the Call Centre – With Exercises

 Why Is Active Listening Important?

-In addition, if the advisor uses active listening, they can ask more relevant questions and thereby lower call handling times, as well as offering a better customer experience.
+As a result, advisors can ask smarter questions, resolve issues more efficiently, and lower call handling times, as well as offering a better customer experience.

 Four Active Listening Training Exercises

-Here are four training activities, suggested by Caroline Cooper, that will help you to develop active listening in your contact centre.
+Here are four training activities that will help you to develop active listening in your contact centre.

 Exercise 1: Questions and Answers

-- You are driving a bus, which leaves Stoke at 8.30 with 23 people on board.
-It stops in Leicester, dropping off ten and picking up a further four passengers.
-It travels further south to Milton Keynes, dropping off another five passengers and picking up a further six.
+2. You are driving a bus, which leaves Stoke at 8:30 with 23 people on board.
+It stops in Leicester, dropping off ten and picking up four more passengers.
+It then travels to Milton Keynes, dropping off five and picking up six.
 It arrives in London two hours later.
 What was the driver’s name?

 Exercise 2: The Debate